vuongtrans/coralvision-sjsumasters/README.md

 In addition, an elapsed time will be printed at the end of the code execution.
 "Elapsed time in seconds: <###>"

+TODOs:
+******
-^^ TODO: Improve the creation of directories to make it cleaner
+1. Improve the creation of directories to make it cleaner
-         Create sub-images for each bounding boxes generated
+2. Create sub-images for each bounding boxes generated
+3. Allow user to select directory